 Studies have shown that as many as 1 in 2 Americans have a health condition that qualifies as a pre-existing condition.
 While 1 in 2 is on the high side of a 2011 estimate done by HHS, it is generally accurate.
 Studies done since have generally drawn the same conclusions (see links and citations below).

 TIP: See a list of preexisting conditions that affect life insurance.
 It is a mind-numbingly long list that includes every condition under the sun.
 This is what is at stake if the ACA repealed (although one should note many states had state-based rules that protected those with preexisting conditions before the law).
 The only loophole under the old system, for those in states without protections, was to go work for a large employer (as they could provide guaranteed coverage).
-So if you think being forced to work for a large employer until you turn 65 is a good thing then support a full ACA repeal, if you think it isn’t, consider learning about our fix.
+So if you think being forced to work for a large employer until you turn 65 is a good thing, then support a full ACA repeal; if you think it isn’t something you want, consider learning about our fix.

 FACT: A 2007 study found that about 36% of American surveyed had been turned down or charged a higher price due to preexisting conditions and 85 percent of adults with incomes under 200 percent of poverty who tried to buy coverage on the individual market never purchased it.
 When people point out that coverage used to be cheaper before the ACA, they typically don’t tell this part of the story.

-More specifically, according to a 2011 HHS report, anywhere from 50 to 129 million (19 to 50 percent) of Americans under age 65 have some type of pre-existing condition.
-Meanwhile, 48 to 86 percent of people ages 55 to 64 live with a pre-existing condition.
-Meanwhile, many seniors over 65 live with a preexisting condition.
+According to a 2011 HHS report, anywhere from 50 to 129 million (19 to 50 percent) of Americans under age 65 have a preexisting condition.
+Meanwhile, 48 to 86 percent of people ages 55 to 64 live with a preexisting condition.
+Many seniors over 65 live with a preexisting condition.